Tyler Sikura

-Tyler Sikura (born May 18, 1992) is a Canadian professional ice hockey centre currently playing with the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL).
+Tyler Sikura (born May 18, 1992) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
+He most recently played for HC Bolzano of the ICE Hockey League (ICEHL).

 Playing career

 Tyler Sikura played midget hockey in the Markham Waxers system, then played two years of Junior A hockey with the Newmarket Hurricanes.
 Sikura played four years for the Dartmouth Big Green, where he was named a first team Ivy League All Star in 2013.
 He captained the Big Green for his final two seasons.
 Following his collegiate career, he played a pair of games for the Springfield Falcons of the American Hockey League (AHL).

 He spent most of the next two years with the Toledo Walleye of the ECHL before being traded to the Manchester Monarchs.
 In 2017, Sikura landed a spot on the Rockford IceHogs, the AHL affiliate of the Chicago Blackhawks.
 He scored over 20 goals and earned a contract from the Blackhawks for the following season.
 As well, he tied a franchise record for most consecutive games with goals scored with five.
 At the conclusion of the 2017–18 season, Sikura was named the teams Most Valuable Player.

 On July 1, 2019, Sikura continued his tenure with the Rockford IceHogs, returning on a one-year AHL contract.
 He was subsequently named an alternate captain alongside Jacob Nilsson and Matthew Highmore.
 In the 2019–20 season, Sikura posted 14 goals and 20 assists for 34 points in 63 appearances with the IceHogs before the season was cancelled due to the COVID-19 pandemic.

 As a free agent, Sikura left the IceHogs to sign a one-year contract to continue in the AHL with the Cleveland Monsters on October 14, 2020.
 In the pandemic shortened 2020–21 season, Sikura increased his offensive output, registering 21 points in just 29 regular season games.
 On July 28, 2021, he was signed by the Monsters' NHL affiliate, the Columbus Blue Jackets to a one-year, two-way contract.

 After two seasons within the Blue Jackets organization, Sikura left as a free agent and continued his career in the AHL, agreeing to a one-year contract with the Wilkes-Barre/Scranton Penguins, affiliate to the Pittsburgh Penguins, on October 3, 2022.